mendersoftware/mender-docs/01.Getting-started/04.Your-first-update-on-BeagleBone/docs.md

 By running this command, Mender will configure the bootloader to persistently boot from this updated rootfs partition.
 To deploy another update, simply follow these instructions again (from `mender ... -rootfs ...`).

 !!!
 If we reboot the machine again *without* running ```mender -commit```, it will boot into the previous rootfs partition that is known to be working (where we deployed the update from).
 This ensures strong reliability in cases where the newly deployed rootfs does not boot or otherwise has issues that we want to roll back from.
+Also note that it is possible to automate deployments by [running the Mender client as a daemon](../../Architecture/overview#modes-of-operation).

 ## Next steps